Message from Nam

-Message from Nam is a romantic novel, written by American Danielle Steel and published by Dell Publishing in October 1990.
-It is Steel's 26th novel.
+Message from Nam is a 1990 romance novel, written by American author Danielle Steel and published by Dell Publishing.
+It was Steel's 26th novel, and was a Publishers Weekly bestseller for 1990 in the United States despite negative critical reviews.

 Plot

-The novel follows Paxton Andrews, who is stationed in Vietnam as a journalist during the Vietnam War, focusing on the men she encounters and how her life and the lives of the people she encounters are changed forever.
+The novel follows Paxton Andrews, who is stationed in Vietnam as a journalist during the Vietnam War, focusing on how her life and the lives of the people she encounters are changed forever.

 Andrews has been heartbroken many times, having lost her father, two lovers, and a nanny to whom she was close.
 These tragedies have left her hopeless and despairing, but by going to Saigon for a third time she finds a love that will not fade away.